Memorization-Compression Cycles Improve Generalization

 Our experimental setup follows the Modded-NanoGPT framework \cite{modded_nanogpt_2024}, We remove FP8 matmul (due to hardware incompatibility with Hopper GPUs) and use a simplified block causal attention mask.
 All experiments are conducted on 8×L40 GPUs, training a 12-layer GPT model on a 0.73B-token FineWeb training set, evaluated on its corresponding validation split.
 We train on CE loss only.
 We log cross-entropy (CE) and Matrix-Based Entropy (MBE) gradients at every training step.
 For each iteration, we record both CE and MBE gradients across multiple batches and compute the average cosine similarity both (1) across batches (CE vs. CE), and (2) between CE and MBE gradients, within and across batches.

 In Figure \ref{fig:baseline_loss_curve_layer_mbe}, we observe that training with CE loss alone leads to a consistent decrease in MBE across layers, confirming observations from \cite{skean2025layerlayeruncoveringhidden}.
-However, unlike the "compression valley" phenomenon described in that work, our results show that layers 7–12 have \textbf{lower} MBE than layers 1–6.
-This difference is likely due to our architectural design: we adopt a U-Net-like skip connection pattern in which layer 1 is connected to layer 12, layer 2 to layer 11, and so on.
-As a result, the lower MBE observed in later layers likely reflects more compact representations in the decoding stages.

 We further analyze CE gradient behavior.
 Figure \ref{fig:decline_consistency_ce}. shows that gradient consistency (measured by cosine similarity across batches) declines over time across all layers.